Robert X. Fogarty

 She worked at both the White House and Congress before taking a position at Goldman Sachs.
 She later worked at the Washington-based firm of Williams and Connolly before returning to government service, and to Louisiana, to work as a law clerk for U.S. District Court Judge Stanwood R. Duval Jr. of the Eastern District of Louisiana.
 Fayard was later appointed to the faculty of the College of Law at Loyola University New Orleans and served there until 2009 when she returned to private practice.
 Fayard currently serves as Vice President on the Board of Louisiana Appleseed, a non-profit organization that promotes access to justice.
 She is a member of the Federal Bar Association, the Junior League of New Orleans and a Life Loyal member and former chapter president of Delta Delta Delta Fraternity, Inc. Fayard is licensed to practice law in Louisiana and New York.

-Josh Sawislak was appointed as Senior Advisor for Infrastructure Resilience to HUD Secretary Shaun Donovan in October 2013.
-In this capacity, he advises the Secretary and senior HUD staff on issues related to resilience efforts across the Department and represents HUD on White House and interagency councils and working groups.
+Josh Sawislak was appointed as Senior Advisor to the Secretary for Infrastructure Resilience at HUD in October 2013.
+In this capacity, he advises Secretary Castro and senior HUD staff on issues related to resilience efforts across the Department and represents HUD on White House and interagency councils and working groups.
 He also leads several infrastructure initiatives recommended by President Obama’s Hurricane Sandy Rebuilding Task Force.

 Lauren Thom is a New Orleans native who started a New Orleans-inspired shirt line called Fleurty Girl.
 Her shirts are worn all over the world by people who want a piece of New Orleans nostalgia wherever they go.
 She opened a shop on Oak Street in November 2009 inside of an old renovated shotgun that was destroyed in Katrina.
 Her shop has quickly become one of the most frequented destinations on Oak Street.